dheerajjha/clip-api/README.md

 # CLIP API

-A simple FastAPI application that serves OpenAI's CLIP model for image-text similarity matching.
+A simple FastAPI application that serves OpenAI's CLIP model for image-text similarity matching, optimized for CPU-only usage.

 ## Features